-Product Report PMS Matrix 5
+Product Report PMS Matrix 6

 This portfolio is one of five discretionary managed portfolios that are only accessible through the Hargreaves Lansdown Advisory Service.
-The objective of this portfolio is to provide an income, and the potential for capital growth over the medium to longer term.
-The level of risk ranges between 50% and 70% of the forecast long-term volatility of global equities as represented by the MSCI All Countries World Index (GBP Total Return, Net) over rolling 5-year periods.
+The objective of this portfolio is to provide both income and capital growth for a specific level of risk ranging between 70% and 90% of the forecasted long-term volatility of global equities as represented by the MSCI All Countries World Index (GBP TR, net) over 5 year rolling periods.